ihatesudo/stoplight.io/netlify/blog-posts/10-000-apis-under-the-sea.md

     username: '@stoplightio'
 ---

-*Katsushika Hokusai, Thirty-Six Views of Mount Fuji, The Great Wave Off the Coast of Kanagawa*
+Photo Credit: *Katsushika Hokusai, Thirty-Six Views of Mount Fuji, The Great Wave Off the Coast of Kanagawa*

 Following my journey through APIs and the tech industry while working at [Stoplight](https://stoplight.io) it occurred to me that, while I do understand what an API is, I had no idea what the scope of the API ecosystem was.
 So I’ve compiled a list of some of the most popular API Directories (or Marketplaces) and an exploration of API Integration Platforms.